SaraGinsburg/our-family-frontend/dev-log.md

 create a drop down for who

 ##7/22
-create a drop down for who
+create a options drop down for who ensure that all is functioning well: form updates, can save form, can update entry can delete entry

-ensure that all is functioning well: form updates, can save form, can update entry can delete entry
+  remove heading from kindWord options

 enlarge text input area